What is Define, Measure, Analyze, Improve, Control (DMAIC)?

 What’s the difference between DMAIC and PDCA?

-DMAIC and PDCA (Plan-Do-Check-Act) are like cousins in the process improvement family.
-PDCA is simpler and faster, good for quick improvements.
-DMAIC is more detailed and data-driven, perfect for complex problems that need deep analysis.
-Think of PDCA as a quick recipe and DMAIC as a gourmet cooking course.
+DMAIC and PDCA (Plan-Do-Check-Act) are two cousins in the process improvement family.
+PDCA is more simple, fast and for quick improvements.
+The breakdown in DMAIC is more granular and data oriented, which is great for complex problems that require in depth analysis.
+PDCA is like a fast recipe and DMAIC is like a gourmet cooking class.

 How long does a DMAIC project take?